dguillaume24/Dashboard--Sales-performances-/README.md

 Count: The number of observations in the dataset.
 For example, there are 9994 records for sales, quantity, discount, and profit.
 SUM: The total sum of all values in the dataset.
 For example, the total sales amount is 2297200.86.

+### 4. Outliers
+Identify any outliers in sales and profits.
+Any value outside Q1 - 1.5*IQR or Q3 + 1.5*IQR is an outlier.

 ## Exploration
 1. Sales and profits